nicorac/bcr-gui/README.md

 BCR-GUI is a _companion app_ for the great [BCR](https://github.com/chenxiaolong/BCR) (Basic Call Recorder) Android application.

+It also [can manage](https://github.com/nicorac/bcr-gui/issues/30) recordings of [GrapheneOS](https://grapheneos.org/) embedded call recorder.

 <img src="docs/images/screenshot-main.jpg?nocache=1" height="600px">

 To manage BCR call recordings, you actually need to use a file manager... and thats not so user-friendly 😉.